superbryanlee/lang-guessr/README.md

 # lang-guessr
- A simple, linguistics command-line tool that determines the language of given text
+ A simple, linguistics command-line tool that determines the language of given text.